stuntrally/stuntrally/Readme.txt

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-    The license GPL 3.0 applies only to code written by us.
+    The license GNU GPL 3.0 applies only to code written by us.
     Which is in source dir, subdirs: editor, network, ogre and road.
     Libraries used have their own licenses.
     For data licenses look in various .txt files in data subdirs.